Our Services

 Wisconsin has no general hand-held ban on phone use by adults.
 Unlike Illinois, Minnesota, or Michigan.
 Adult drivers are permitted to use hands-free calls and mounted navigation or music outside work zones.
 In work zones, Wis.
 Stat. § 346.89(4) bans all hand-held phone use regardless of purpose, and fines double under § 346.57(5)(f).

-The offense carries 4 demerit points plus a 15–25% insurance-premium increase sustained for three years.
-For probationary-license drivers (first two years or under 18), the 6-point suspension threshold means a single distracted-driving conviction stacked with any other moving violation can cost a license.
+The offense carries 4 demerit points and can create insurance consequences that depend on the carrier, policy, driving history, and final conviction.
+For probationary-license drivers (first two years or under 18), the lower point-suspension threshold means a single distracted-driving conviction stacked with another moving violation can put the license at risk.

 How we fight these citations

-Our approach: pin down the officer’s actual vantage point, recover your phone-carrier log before it rotates, contest the in-motion and electronic message statutory elements, and negotiate reductions to inattentive driving (§ 346.89(1)) or a non-moving ordinance violation.
-Non-moving reductions carry zero points and no insurance consequence.
+Our approach: pin down the officer’s actual vantage point, recover your phone-carrier log before it rotates, contest the in-motion and electronic message statutory elements, and negotiate reductions to inattentive driving (§ 346.89(1)) or a non-moving ordinance violation when the record supports it.

 In most Racine, Kenosha, and Walworth County cases we appear in court for you.
 Our goal is always the same.
 Preserve your driving record and your insurance rate, not just reduce the one-time fine.